DrugLib.com — Drug Information Portal

 Severe Hypertriglyceridemia

-FIBRICOR is indicated as adjunctive therapy to diet for treatment of severe hypertriglyceridemia (≥ 500 mg/dl).
+FIBRICOR is indicated as adjunctive therapy to diet for treatment of severe hypertriglyceridemia (≥ 500 mg/dL).
 Improving glycemic control in diabetic patients showing fasting chylomicronemia will usually obviate the need for pharmacologic intervention.

-Primary Hyperlipidemia or Mixed Dyslipidemia
+Primary Hypercholesterolemia or Mixed Dyslipidemia

-FIBRICOR is indicated as adjunctive therapy to diet to reduce elevated LDL-C, total-C, TG, and Apo B, and to increase HDL-C in patients with primary hypercholesterolemia or mixed dyslipidemia.
+FIBRICOR is indicated as adjunctive therapy to diet to reduce elevated low-density lipoprotein cholesterol

 See all Fibricor indications & dosage >>